Stable yards use up hundreds of gallons of water everyday, however there are loads of ways we can save water on the yard. Read on for some ideas

 - Check all tap and automatic water drinkers, including the ones in the fields, to make sure there are no leaks.
 If you do find any leaks get them fixed.
+Also make sure the hosepipe does not have any holes and is correctly fitted to the tap.
+Get a nozzle for the end of the hose so you can turn the water on and off without having to go back to the tap each time.

 - Switch from buckets to automatic drinkers.
 When we use buckets, how many of us tip away a full bucket of water that has got got dust or bedding in it?
 If we are doing this everyday for a few horses, that adds up to a lot of water wasted.
-If you do need buckets, look at other ways of using the water.
-For example pour it into a big water butt which is then used to water the school, use the water to soak hay and scrub out feed buckets or washing legs and hooves.
+If you do need buckets, look at other ways of reusing the old water.
+For example pour it into a big water butt which is then used to water the school, or to soak hay and scrub out feed buckets or washing legs and hooves.
 When you do pour the bucket away pour it onto the school, if you pour each bucket in a different place you will cover a fair area of the school.

 - Washing saddlecloths, boots and bandages.
 Do you need to wash them every time you use them, or can you leave them to dry and get another go before washing?
+When they do need washing, try and get a load of you together and send the saddlecloths off to the rug wash for cleaning – instead of doing it individually.

 - Rug washing – send all your rugs off together to a rug wash, They can put them through on one cycle, whereas if you do it at home you will only fit one rug in your machine at a time and that will mean a few cycles, to get all the rugs washed.